 What are the entry requirements?

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

-When travelling this route, Omio customers are departing most frequently from Köln Hbf and arriving in Amsterdam Centraal.
+Omio customers travelling this route depart most frequently from Köln Hbf and arrive in Amsterdam Centraal.

 Here are some other resources that might have the information you need